parkerkerth/FinalProject/README.md

 Make new database for business and reviewers
 Link the reviews to business and reviewers

+CHALLENGES
+  - parsing the data
+  - passing it correctly into the database
+  - using the database with such a large amount of data
+  - figuring out what to do with the data / how to rank reviews
+   - linking the data to businesses and reviewers

 …?